The3DPrintist/2B2T-QueueBot/README.md

 ## Introduction:

-The skecpticism twoards the safety of this program is very reasonable, I am working to make sure that the program is as safe as possible.
+The skecpticism twoards the safety of this program is very reasonable, I am working to make sure that the program is as safe as possible, I would be happy to answer any questions you may have, contact information is below.

 This program utilises the "latest.log" file that minecraft uses, this file contains no exploitable information.

+This program does not require any passwords to use, the notification system is automatic.

 ## Directory Setup: